- 1 Summary

 There are four civilization buildings: Palace (black), Market Hall (green), Library (red), Granary (blue).

 When a player places a tile so that there are three or more in a row (horizontal or vertical) they may place the same color building on any of those tiles.

 If the building is already on the board, a player may move it to another row if it is longer than the one it is currently on.

 Tiles that have a building cannot be destroyed by war, revolt, or catastrophe.
 They can be flipped to create a monument which takes the building off the board.

 Civilization buildings must be placed prior to building a monument or wonder.

 Placing a tile into a kingdom that contains a building gives the leader there two cubes instead of one (blue leader receives two blue cubes instead of one, etc.).

-The wonder is a special, single, five-tile monument in a cross-like shape.
+The wonder is a special, single, five-tile monument in a cross-like shape (four orthogonal tiles connected to a center tile).
 A player may build this wonder when they place a tile that results in a cross-like shape of a single color.
 All rules for monuments apply.